Plaistow, Newham: Medieval and Tudor

-Hugh de Balun was a property-owner in the area in the 12th century - he belonged to the same family as Hamelin de Balun.
+Hugh de Balun was a property-owner in the area in the 12th century and belonged to the same family as Hamelin de Balun.
 Known as Balostret in the 1371 Calendar of Inquisitions Miscellaneous, Balaam /'beɪləm/ Street is one of the oldest roads in Plaistow and is probably named after de Balun, though some argue its namesake is in fact a Walter Balame.

 In 1353, Sir Richard de Playz gave the manor of Plaistow to the abbot of Stratford-Langthorne.
 When this abbey was dissolved the manor was appropriated by the Crown, and granted to Sir Roger Cholmeley in 1553.

 18th century

-Daniel Defoe's 1724 work, "Tour of the Eastern Counties" (part of his A Tour Thro’ the Whole Island of Great Britain), mentions Plaistow as a town in which there had been much new building as well as repairs to existing houses since the Glorious Revolution.
+Daniel Defoe's 1724 work "Tour of the Eastern Counties" (part of his A Tour Thro' the Whole Island of Great Britain) mentions Plaistow as a town in which there had been much new building as well as repairs to existing houses since the Glorious Revolution.
 Plaistow is connected with the legend of notorious highwayman Dick Turpin (born 1705; executed 1739).
-Several stories state that among Turpin’s first crimes was the theft of two oxen from his employer, a Mr Giles of Plaistow, in 1730.
-Turpin is alleged to also have run a smuggling gang which operated between Plaistow and Southend.
+Several stories state that among Turpin's first crimes was the theft of two oxen from his employer, a Mr Giles of Plaistow, in 1730.
+Turpin is also alleged to have run a smuggling gang that operated between Plaistow and Southend.